 TRANSITION PERIOD

-There will be a period of time in which you hair may actually look worse after starting CG.
-This is caused by your scalp not adjusting to the lack of sulfates as fast as you’re changing what you’re doing to your hair.
-Try to keep your routine very simply at first.
-Just a co-wash, a rinse out/leave in, and a clear gel (the herbal essences line of gels is CG friendly and cheap: there's Totally Twisted, Set Me Up, and Body Envy) will start you off just fine.
-This period of time can last anywhere from a couple of days to 6 weeks.
-Do not give up hope.
-Your scalp will eventually settle down and you will see the results you want.
+There will likely be a time period in which your hair looks worse right after switching to CG.
+This is caused by your scalp not adjusting to the lack of sulfates as fast as you are changing what you are doing to your hair.
+Try to keep the routine very simple at first.
+A cowash, rinse out, leave in, and clear silicone free gel are all you need.
+The transition period can last anywhere from a couple of days to up to 6 weeks (this is rare).
+Don't give up hope.
+Your scalp will likely settle down, and you will see the results you want.

 WAVIES AND MODIFIED CG